CubeJerry/TEMPRO/README.md

 To reproduce and/or predict your own nanobody melting temperature using its protein sequence:
-1) Please install the required packages using the requirements.txt file.
+1) Please install the required packages using the requirements.txt file such as:

+   conda install -r requirements.txt or pip install -r requirements.txt.

 2) Navigate to the user folder, open "TEMPRO.ipynb" Jupyter Notebook, and run the codes.